edgedb/easy-edgedb/README.md

 ## More constraints

-Let's look at two more constraints.
+Let's look at some more constraints.
 We've seen `exclusive` and `max_value` already, but there are [some others](https://www.edgedb.com/docs/edgeql/sdl/constraints/#constraints) that we can use as well.

 There is one called `max_len_value` that makes sure that a string doesn't go over a certain length.
 That could be good for our `PC` type, which we created many chapters ago.
 We only used it once as a test, because we don't have any players yet.
 We are still just using the book to populate the database with `NPC`s for our imaginary game. `NPC`s won't need this constraint because their names are already decided, but `max_len_value()` is good for `PC`s to make sure that players don't choose crazy names.
 We'll change it to look like this: